Thessaloniki, Greece: A Good Bet for a European City Break

 Karen Bryan, editor of the Europe a la Carte Blog, explains why the Greek city of Thessaloniki is a great European short break destination.
 Greece's secon

+d largest city Thessaloniki, also known as Salonica, was originally named in antiquity after the sister of Alexander the Great, King of the Macedonians and ruler of half the known world.
+With such lofty credentials the city has a lot to live up to and does so with aplomb.
+Today's Thessaloniki is an ultra-modern city with strong awareness of the ties with its past history..
+The locals pride themselves for an excellent dress and fashion sense, with items from Europe's haute couture and top salons finding their way to Thessaloniki's many boutiques, sometimes within hours.
+Here are my suggestions for things to do on Thessaloniki short break.
 Museums.
 For ancient history the city's Archaeological Museum houses finds such as a gold larnax believed to contain the remains of King Philippos, the Statue of Arpocrates (end of 2nd c.
 B.C.), gold medals (225-250 B.C.), gold shield (from the royal tombs of Vergina), gold diadems, gold disks and gold Medusa heads - you get the picture of the wealth of this place during antiquity!
 The Museum of the Byzantine Culture has a permanent exhibition, regularly changing temporary exhibitions and workshops.
 But the whole city is an open-air museum, with archaeological excavations found throughout the centre which you can see below you as you walk, or even visit.
 The White Tower is part of the old fortifications and a modern day museum, highly recommended if only for the panoramic city view from the top.
 The fortifications extend to the hills surrounding the city, and these neighbourhoods are also some of the best places for typical Greek night life and food.